 Anissa studied Biochemistry at Imperial before applying for Graduate Entry Medicine.
 Read all about her experiences and application tips below…

 During my Biochemistry degree, I came to realise that I was really passionate about learning about human disease processes and therapeutics, which sparked my interest in medicine once again.
-In particular, a module I studied about the molecular mechanisms of cancer really drove me to think about a career in medicine.
+In particular, I studied the molecular mechanisms of cancer and that really drove me to think about a career in medicine.
 I did some research and work experience and then decided to apply in my final year.

 I wanted to be in one of the top medical schools because I’m naturally quite a competitive person, so I applied to UCL, Oxford, Imperial and King’s College London.
 I received an offer from UCL and have really enjoyed it!
 Location was also an important factor in determining where I applied, as I wanted to stay in London ideally.

-I applied for a mixture of 4- and 5-year graduate courses (UCL is 5 years), and although initially disappointed at having to study an extra year, in retrospect I think I made the right decision, having spoken to some people on an accelerated 4-year course, it does not sound pleasant!
+I applied for a mixture of four- and five-year graduate courses (UCL is five years), and although initially disappointed at having to study an extra year, in retrospect I think I made the right decision, having spoken to some people on an accelerated four-year course, it does not sound pleasant!

 I was very fortunate to get a place the first time I applied.
 I honestly don’t think there’s any trick, and I have friends who had pretty much the same credentials as me who had to apply multiple times before receiving an offer.